 In 1839, Samuel junior married Margaret Elizabeth Rippon.
 Their daughter Margaret Rippon Mart was to marry Ebenezer John Wallis, the son of Edward Wallis, a publisher at 42 Skinner Street.

 The family links seem to have been quite close, as they all appear as executors in wills and probate records of their relations.
-Samuel Mart senior had originally named “his friend” John Baddeley of 84 Oxford Street as his executor, but revokes that and names his own son Samuel and his sons-in-law John P. Teede and Charles Baddeley (probably a relation of friend John Baddeley) as executors.
+Samuel Mart senior had originally named “his friend” John Baddeley of 48 Oxford Street as his executor, but revokes that and names his own son Samuel and his sons-in-law John P. Teede and Charles Baddeley (the nephew of friend John Baddeley) as executors.